-I love family pictures, and we take one every year.
-I use the photos to make a New Year’s card to mail to family and friends, but I also use them to print a family calendar and a large canvas for above our fireplace.
+I love family pictures, and we try to take one every year.
+I typically use the photos to make a New Year’s card to mail to family and friends, but I also use them to print a family calendar and a large canvas for above our fireplace.

 :: 1.
 The stripe dress was from Baby Gap’s summer collection and provided inspiration for the retro-carnival feel. :: 2.
 I am so in love with this Twirl Party Dress from Tea Collection.
 Piper loves how the skirt ruffles around when she spins, and it was the perfect vermillion color of one of the stripes in Modette’s dress. :: 3.
 I found Attalie’s sunshine yellow dress last summer at Crewcuts by J. Crew.
 It has lots of lovely tailored details that give a polished, retro vibe. :: 4.
 My cousin and gifted seamstress whipped together a pencil skirt for me to wear from a blue polka dot fabric. :: 5.
 I saw a tutorial for making these cool vintage-y marquee letters which seemed to be the perfect touch for our photos.